DanielMajer24/Porfolio-of-Work/README.md

 This project was broken up into two parts:

-1) manually implment the Support Vector Machine (SVM) algortihm using user-defined functions
+1) manually implement Support Vector Machine (SVM) algorthim using user-defined functions

 2) Compared the performance between SVM and a selected ML algorithm

 The techniques I used included:
 - successfully applied SVM using user defined functions to plot the optimal separating hyperplane in the supplied dataset
 ![](/images/svm_graph.png)
-- implemented SVM and XGBoost algothirms on a supervised classfication task using Credit Default Data These algorithms were compared using accuracy, error, precision, recall, F1 statistic and AUC.
+- implemented SVM and XGBoost algorithms on a supervised classfication task using Credit Default Data These algorithms were compared using accuracy, error, precision, recall, F1 statistic and AUC.
 ![](/images/xgboost_vs_svm.png)